markus-wa/cq/README.md

 - Supports all elements of Clojure that are supported by [SCI](https://github.com/borkdude/sci)
 - No startup lag thanks to GraalVM native-images

+## Installation

+Download the latest version for your OS from the [releases](https://github.com/markus-wa/cq/releases) page.

+You should avoid `cq-jvm` and `cq-jvm.exe` if possible as these are not GraalVM native images and will be slow to start.

 ## Usage

 ```